 - The student must have completed a minimum of 60 credits (including up to 30 transfer credits if available) of graduate course work toward the PhD before the student is eligible for the candidacy.
 Among the minimum of 60 credits requirement, at least 45 credits are from letter graded courses.
-Pass/Fail (P/F) courses (e.g., EEL 7910, EEL6905) can be used for the rest of the crdits requirement. - PhD Course Depth Requirement: Students must complete at least 9 credits of course in their major with a grade of "B" or better in each course.
-The appropriate areas of study and specific courses are determined by the dissertation advisor. - PhD Course Breadth Requirement: All potential PhD candidates are required to take a set of two courses for a total of 6 credits for each of their minor areas in addition to 9 credits in their major area and receive a grade of "B" or better in each course.
+Pass/Fail (P/F) courses (e.g., EEL 7910, EEL6905) can be used for the rest of the credit requirement. - PhD Course Depth Requirement: Students must complete at least 9 credits of course in their major with a grade of "B" or better in each course.
+The appropriate areas of study and specific courses are determined by the dissertation advisor. - PhD Course Breadth Requirement: All potential PhD candidates are required to take two courses for a total of 6 credits from two minor areas (one course or 3 credits from each) in addition to 9 credits in their major area and receive a grade of "B" or better in each course.
 The appropriate areas of study are determined by the dissertation advisor.
-Students majoring in Electrical Engineering should have one minor in computer engineering, and those majoring in Computer Engineering should have one minor in Electrical Engineering.
-The student must submit to the Graduate Coordinator the courses selected when he or she signs up for the PhD Qualifying Examination. - At least 15 credits of EEL 7980 PhD Dissertation are required.
-Registration for EEL 7980 PhD Dissertation is allowed only after the student's completion of qualification exam. - Fifty percent of the total hours counted toward the doctoral degree have to be at the 6000 and 7000 level (including EEL 7980).
+The student must submit to the Graduate Coordinator the courses selected when he or she signs up for the PhD Qualifying Examination.
+List of the areas of specialization can be found on the ECE website: https://ece.fiu.edu/academics/graduate/index.html